L'Anse from Meadows, Newfoundland

 The end of the world

-Today, the place in the far northwest of Newfoundland is comfortable over the Viking Trail to reach the highway, which runs almost the entire length of Deer Lake along the coast northwards past small villages.
-Nevertheless, L'Anse from Meadows is still at the end of the world today.
-From the banks on which the fishermen's huts and the few houses of the fishermen are located, one looks across to Labrador, which can be seen well on the other side of the Strait of Belle Isle.
+Today, the place in the far northwest of Newfoundland is comfortable over the Viking Trail This is the highway that runs almost its entire length north from Deer Lake along the coast.
+It passes small villages.
+Nevertheless, L'Anse Meadows remains at the end of the world to this day.
+From the shores, where the fishing huts and the few fishermen's houses are located, one can see across to Labrador, which is clearly visible on the other side of the Strait of Belle Isle.

 Red fisherman's hut